NartemAI/NartemAI/README.md

 - 👋 Hi, I’m @NartemAI
+FOLLOW & BE FOLLOWED, STAR & BE STARRED.
 - 👀 I’m interested in Html, Python and Unity
 - ⚡ Fun fact: I like tea!!